 The discovery, published in scientific journal Molecular Endocrinology, was supported by The University of Queensland and Cancer Council Queensland and used samples and data provided by a National Breast Cancer Foundation Collaborative Research Program.

 IMB acknowledges the contributions of co-authors PhD student Tae Gyu Oh, Dr Peter Bailey, Dr Eloise Dray, Dr Aaron Smith and Dr Dennis Dowhan, and members of the NBCF Collaborative Research Program.

 The Institute for Molecular Bioscience, a research institute of The University of Queensland, aims to improve quality of life by advancing medical genomics, drug discovery and biotechnology.

-Explore further: New clues to aggressive breast cancer
+Explore further: Leukaemia gene provides clue to treating triple negative breast cancer

 Molecular Endocrinology, press.endocrine.org/doi/abs/10.1210/me.2013-1403